Cristopher-Cruz/Face-Detection-Recognition/README.md

 # Face-Recognition
+### This repository contains multiple Python scripts that use AI/deep learning to recognize images/faces.

 ## File 1 : faceRecognition.py
-### Python script that uses deep learning to recognize an image from live webcam feed.
 ### How it works :
 1. Loads images from a specified directory
 2. Encodes images from step 1